Consensus Capacity of Noisy Broadcast Channels: Introduction

-\iftoggle{long}{We show that communication with consensus is possible only when the broadcast channel has embedded in it a natural ``common channel'' whose output both receivers can unambiguously determine from their own channel outputs. }{We characterize the broadcast channels which allow communication with consensus and determine their consensus capacity.
-Communication with consensus turns out to be possible only when the broadcast channel has embedded in it a natural ``common channel'' whose output both receivers can unambiguously determine from their own channel outputs. } Interestingly, in general, the consensus capacity may be larger than the point-to-point capacity of the common channel, i.e., while decoding, the receivers may make use of parts of their output signals on which they may not have consensus provided there are some parts (namely, the common channel output) on which they can agree.
-A natural upper bound to consensus capacity is the (non-byzantine) common message capacity which also turns out to be loose in general, see~Figure~\ref{fig:bsc}.
+We show that communication with consensus is possible only when the broadcast channel has embedded in it a natural ``common channel'' whose output both receivers can unambiguously determine from their own channel outputs.
+Interestingly, in general, the consensus capacity may be larger than the point-to-point capacity of the common channel, i.e., while decoding, the receivers may make use of parts of their output signals on which they may not have consensus provided there are some parts (namely, the common channel output) on which they can agree.
+A natural upper bound to consensus capacity is the (non-byzantine) common message capacity~\cite{KornerM77}.
+This turns out to be loose in general, see~Figure~\ref{fig:bsc}.